 - Storage & Security of all Personal Health Information (PHI)

 Each violation can introduce fines from $100 per violation up to an annual maximum of $1.5 million dollars.
-The Department of Health & Human Services has begun to enforce existing HIPAA / HITECH laws by imposing drastic and maximum penalties in order to force global compliance.
+The Department of Health & Human Services has started enforcing HIPAA / HITECH laws by imposing drastic and maximum penalties in order to force global compliance.

 See the information below about the plans of the HHS fines and penalty enforcement.
 From the American Medical Association’s website.